simongravelle/lammps-input-files/README.md

 # LAMMPS input files

 This folder contains input files for the LAMMPS molecular dynamics software.
-If you have new to LAMMPS, you can find [tutorials here]( lammpstutorials.github.io/).
-There are also detailled scripts and how-to instruction [here](https://github.com/simongravelle/how-to-lammps).
+If you har new to LAMMPS, you can find beginner and advanced user tutorials [here]( lammpstutorials.github.io/).
+There are also some more detailled scripts and how-to instructions [here](https://github.com/simongravelle/how-to-lammps).

 ## Liquids